vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 {% endhighlight %}

 ### 6.3 Querying key/values: ArangoDB as a key/value store
-Key/value stores are very quick for returning documents given a certain key.
+As mentioned above, key/value stores are very quick for returning documents given a certain key.
 ArangoDB can be used as a key/value store as well.
 Remember from above that a key/value store should only do these things:

 * Create a document with a given key
 * Return a document given a key
-* Delete a document with a given key
+* Delete a document given a key

 Let's try these out.
 But before we do so, it'd be cleaner if we created a new collection just for this purpose.
 Go to `Collections` and create a new collection named `keyvalues`.